itsmeow/ClaimIt/README.md

  - `manage_perms`: Allows use of toggle commands as well as adding or removing members in a claim

 ## Toggle Permissions
 Toggle permissions are a subclass of permission that can be enabled or disabled per claim, and are stored per claim.
 They can control certain global protections for claims, such as explosions.
-They can be modified with `/claimit claim toggle [toggle name]`
+They can be modified with `/claimit claim toggle [toggle name]`.
+To change values or force claims to values see the API Configuration 1 section below.

  - `living_modify` (Default OFF): Turning on allows zombies to break doors, enderman to take blocks, and other entity interactions that break blocks.
  - `drop_item` (Default ON): Turning on allows players to drop items.